Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Algorithm's performance

-In contrast to the GNILC algorithm, FastICA and GMCA do not have a native way to measure the foreground contribution on the observation maps, i.e., they do not estimate $N_{s}$.
-Please note that $N_s$ is the number of foreground components of the simulated sky, as described in sec. \ref{sec:GNILC}, and $n_s$ is the number of non-physical templates assumed to represent the total foreground signals.
-As in the context of blind foreground removal, it is not known \emph{a priori} which foreground components make up the observations.
-Therefore, it is necessary to have a way to choose $n_s$.
-GNILC uses AIC method per needlet band and per pixel.
-For the GMCA and FastICA, we computed the normalized eigenvalues from the observational covariance matrix, as shown in Fig. \ref{fig:eigenvalues}.
-The 21 cm + instrumental noise are subdominant in the observation data, since foregrounds are stronger than their brightness temperature by up to six orders of magnitude.
-As a consequence, the eigenvalues are almost all dominated by the foregrounds.
-Then, we can see three or four eigenvalues corresponding to almost all information contained in the observations.
-However, this choice has a subtle issue because the $n_s$ value may be larger or smaller than needed.
-If the $n_s$ is larger, the foreground removal process can be so aggressive as to extract also the 21 cm signal.
-If the value is smaller, the foreground removal process would still keep some foreground signal in the data, contaminating the 21 cm + instrumental noise information.
-It is expected that the impact of such a choice affects the final results even after noise debiasing and an analysis using different $n_s$ is performed.
+In contrast to the GNILC algorithm, FastICA and GMCA do not have a native way to measure the foreground contribution on the covariance of the observational maps (i.e., $N_{s}$)\footnote{Note $N_s$ is the number of foreground components of the simulated sky, as described in sec. \ref{sec:GNILC}, and $n_s$ is the number of non-physical templates assumed to represent the total foreground signals.}.
+GNILC uses the AIC (Akaike Information Criterion) \citep{AIC1974} method per needlet band and per pixel.
+On the other hand, for GMCA and FastICA, we assumed the number of (normalized) eigenvalues contributing to most of the total observational variance.

-We used three configurations for FastICA and GMCA, $n_s \in \{2,3,4\}$.
-All FastICA analysis was done with 400 realizations and in pixel space.
-The quality of the results was expressed as $\chi^2_{\textrm{eff}}$, corresponding to $\chi^2$ per channel, in Fig. \ref{fig: chi2_eff_ns_ICA}.
-The variance was estimated by Jackknife, taking different realizations as the reference in the noise debiasing process and generating $\chi^2_{\textrm{eff}}$ for each configuration.
-But we used the same realization for each $n_s$ plots in Fig. \ref{fig: chi2_eff_ns_ICA}.
-The black dashed line represents $\chi^2_{\textrm{eff}}=1$.
-For $n_s=2$, although $\chi^2_{\textrm{eff}}$ of the FastICA configuration is compatible with 1 for all channels, its variance is large enough to be compatible with values larger than 1.
-Only two non-physical templates to describe the foreground influence lead to an amount of foreground information leakage to 21 cm + instrumental noise, and then the 21 cm angular power spectrum estimated will be larger.

-On the other hand, if we take $n_s=4$, the variances of the $\chi^2_{\textrm{eff}}$ are almost all smaller than $n_s=2$ case and all values are compatible at one sigma level with $\chi^2_{\textrm{eff}}=1$.
-Even for $n_s=4$, the variance values are large, and the third channel is representative of the amplitude of the variance because there are more fluctuations between the realizations assumed and, most likely that those amplitude is due to the more aggressive estimation of the foregrounds, leading to a loss of 21 cm signal.
-As this addition has a minor eigenvalue, just a subtle change occurs.
-The red line describes the best results with small variances and almost all values compatible with one, as shown in the below representation in Fig. \ref{fig: chi2_eff_ns_ICA}.

-The explanation for $n_s=3$ being the best choice is because synchrotron, free-free, and FRPS emissions are the dominant components of emission in the declination range between -24$^o$ and -8$^o$ in celestial coordinates.
-There is a strong influence not only by synchrotron and free-free but by FRPS too.
-FRPS importance is shown in Fig. \ref{fig: allvar}, where we have a measurement of the total variance of the temperature fields given by